MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tutorial-write-plug-in.md

 ---
 title: "Tutorial: Write and register a plug-in (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This tutorial is the first in a series that will show you how to work with plug-ins." # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 11/03/2020 ms.reviewer: "pehecke" ms.service: powerapps ms.topic: "article"
+description: "The first of three tutorials that will show you how to work with plug-ins." # 115-145 characters including spaces.
+This abstract displays in the search result. ms.custom: "" ms.date: 03/16/2021 ms.reviewer: "pehecke" ms.service: powerapps ms.topic: "article"